alexsbryant/react-ravenous/react-ravenous/README.md

 # React + Vite

+A simple restaurant searching App using the Yelp API.

+As part of a codecademy course, this is essentially a copy of their example, using as a 'code-along' style first out-of-tutorial project.

+Utillising React + Vite, JSX, HTML, CSS.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: